flekschas/jupyter-scatter/README.md

 jupyter nbextension enable --py --sys-prefix jscatter
 ```

-Note for developers: the `--symlink` argument on Linux or OS X allows one to modify
+Note for developers: the `--symlink` argument on Linux or macOS allows one to modify
 the JavaScript code in-place.
 This feature is not available with Windows.

 **Enable the Lab Extension:**